Magnesite for Rock Tumbling and Cabbing

 Fine Grain Size Eliminates the Cleavage Problem

 Magnesite sometimes has perfect rhombohedral cleavage - just like calcite.
 That type of material would be extremely difficult to tumble into nice polished stones.
-However, when the crystal size is small enough the cleavage does not present a problem in a rock tumbler.
+However, when the crystal size is small enough, the cleavage does not present a problem in a rock tumbler.
 The small crystal size limits the length of a cleavage break to the width of a very tiny grain.
-This is why stone carvers who work with marble select the finest grained marble that they can find.
+This is why stone carvers will select marble with the finest grain size that they can find.
 It's why Michelangelo chose the Carrara Marble to sculpt the Pietà, the only sculpture that he ever signed.

 Often Dyed As a "Turquoise" Imitation

 Silicified magnesite and howlite have both been used to imitate turquoise.
 They both readily accept dye.
-A few decades ago a few enterprising people dyed these materials a nice turquoise blue color, then placed them gift and tourist shops without identification information.
+A few decades ago, a few enterprising people dyed these materials a nice turquoise blue color, then placed them in gift and tourist shops without identification information.
 When this was first done lots of people purchased them, thinking that they were turquoise.
-Today, many people know that dyed howlite and dyed magnesite are just one of many types of fake turquoise.
-However, some people are still be fooled.
+Today, many people know that dyed howlite and dyed magnesite are just two of many types of fake turquoise.
+However, some people are still fooled.

 In addition to faking turquoise, howlite and magnesite are dyed almost any color you can think of.
 Red, green, yellow, orange, purple, pink and more.
 So, if you see a colored rock with gray markings, it might be dyed magnesite or dyed howlite.